Paul Stephenson (civil rights campaigner)

 As a young social worker, in 1963 Stephenson led a boycott of the Bristol Omnibus Company, protesting against its refusal to employ Black or Asian drivers or conductors.
 After a 60-day boycott supported by thousands of Bristolians, the company revoked its colour bar in August.
 In 1964 Stephenson achieved national fame when he refused to leave a public house until he was served, resulting in a trial on a charge of failing to leave a licensed premises.
 His campaigns were instrumental in paving the way for the first Race Relations Act, in 1965.
-Stephenson is a Freeman of the City of Bristol and was appointed an Officer of the Order of the British Empire (OBE) in 2009.
+Stephenson was a Freeman of the City of Bristol and was appointed an Officer of the Order of the British Empire (OBE) in 2009.

 Early life

-Stephenson was born in Rochford, Essex, in 1937 to a West African father and a British mother.
+Stephenson was born in Rochford, Essex, on 6 May 1937, to a West African father and a British mother.
 His maternal grandmother Edie Johnson was a well known actress in the 1920s.
-At age 3 he was evacuated to a care home in Great Dunmow, Essex, where he stayed for seven years.
-He received his secondary education at Forest Gate Secondary School in London, where he was the only black child in the school.
-Service in the Royal Air Force followed from 1953 to 1960.
-Stephenson gained a Diploma in Youth and Community Work from Westhill College of Education, Birmingham, in 1962 and then moved to Bristol to work as a youth officer for Bristol City Council, becoming the city's first black social worker.
+At the age of three, he was evacuated to a care home in Great Dunmow, Essex, where he stayed for seven years.
+He received his secondary education at Forest Gate Secondary School in London, where he was the only black pupil.
+Service in the Royal Air Force followed, from 1953 to 1960.
+Stephenson gained a Diploma in Youth and Community Work from Westhill College of Education, Birmingham, in 1962, and then moved to Bristol to work as a youth officer for Bristol City Council, becoming the city's first black social worker.